realmcu/HoneyGUI/doc/source/widgets/index.rst

 `cardview`_                          Display a 3d card set
 `card`_                              Display a 3d card set
-`page`_                               Swipe up and down to display the creation of controls in different vertical directions `switch`_                            Listen to on and off gesture `grid`_                              Display widgets set in a grid view(Evenly layout vertically and horizontally) `progressbar`_                       Show progress by showing part of picture, or one frame of pictures, or drawing bar of specified length
+`page`_                               Swipe up and down to display the creation of controls in different vertical directions `pagelist`_                          Slide like page widget, could use less ram to display child widget `switch`_                            Listen to on and off gesture `grid`_                              Display widgets set in a grid view(Evenly layout vertically and horizontally) `progressbar`_                       Show progress by showing part of picture, or one frame of pictures, or drawing bar of specified length